01. What is Wolbachia?

-5. Will the bite of a mosquito infected with Wolbachia hurt more than a normal bite?
+05. Will the bite of a mosquito with Wolbachia hurt more than a normal bite?

 No, people who are bitten by an Aedes aegypti mosquito containing Wolbachia will not notice any difference or be harmed in any way.

 Wolbachia is common among arthropods (including insects, spiders and other small animals with no backbone).
 Up to 60% of insect species naturally carry Wolbachia, including butterflies, dragonflies, moths and some mosquito species, but not the primary species of mosquito involved in the transmission of Zika, dengue, chikungunya and yellow fever.

 Wolbachia is also found in certain types of roundworms – known as nematodes – but this is very different to the insect Wolbachia that we work with.
 Wolbachia is not found in any larger animals such as mammals, reptiles, birds and fish.

 Wolbachia refers to a whole genus of bacteria, of which there are many different types and strains.
-We work with several strains of insect Wolbachia, including wMel and wMelPop.
-The type of Wolbachia we work with exists only within insect cells and has no link to illnesses such as river blindness.
+We’ve examined several strains of insect Wolbachia, and the most effective strain we’ve found is the one that we are currently using in the field - wMel.